TheArturthur/CoppermindScraper/Cosmere/Mayalaran.md

 ### Appearance
 For more images, see [[Mayalaran/Gallery\|/Gallery]].
 Maya's appearance in [[Shadesmar\|Shadesmar]] is that of a woman with scratched-out eyes, akin to a painting with the features scratched out rather than simply empty sockets.
 Her features seem to be made of ashen brown cords the thickness of hair, giving her skin the appearance of rough cloth, string or brown vines.
 She has crystalline hands with long nails.
 In the [[Physical Realm\|Physical Realm]], Maya appears as a Shardblade.
 The blade itself is shaped like a larger version of a standard longsword, and bears some resemblance to the enormous two-handed broadswords traditionally wielded by the [[Horneater\|Horneaters]].
-The cutting edge is smooth and sinuous, like an eel, while the back has ridges of crystal..
+The cutting edge is smooth and sinuous, like an eel, while the back has ridges of crystal.
 When summoned, the mist it forms from is in the shape of vines.

 ### Personality
 >“*You want to fight it, don’t you?
 It reminds you of when you were alive.*”